UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 <div align="left"><img src="/assets/images/envision.png" width="50%" alt="envisionlogo"></div>

 Because Envision is a student chapter under the American Institute of Chemical Engineers (AIChE), we require new applicants to either __apply for AIChE membership__ or __renew their existing AIChE membership for 2018__ before applying for Envision membership.
-It only takes a few minutes to sign up!
+It only takes a few minutes to sign up and it's FREE!

 Click [here](https://www.aiche.org/community/membership/benefits) to learn more about _AIChE_!

 <ul class="actions">
-	<li><a href="https://www.aiche.org/community/membership" class="button medium wide">APPLY TO ENVISION</a></li>
+	<li><a href="https://www.aiche.org/community/membership" class="button medium wide">APPLY TO AIChE</a></li>
 </ul>

 After becoming an AIChE member, you are eligible to become a member of Envision and its projects.
 Also, students from any faculty are always welcome!